Inline Text Signatures

 FieldWhat it is

-The body is valid YAML 1.2; any YAML 1.2 parser can read it.
-Anchors / tags / aliases are rejected by the verifier, and the body is capped at 16 KiB.
+The body is valid YAML 1.2; any YAML 1.2 parser can read it, and JACS converts it back through the same yaml_to_jacs path used by email YAML signing.
+Legacy v0.10.0 mini-blocks still verify, but new writes use the full JACS footer.
 A file may contain at most 256 signature blocks.

 Canonicalization (jacs-text-v1)